Wilgat/Statelogic/README.md

 The StateLogic Python finite state machine library offers several key features that facilitate the management of state transitions and event handling.
 Here’s a summary of its main features:

+## Project Locations

+## Python version
+ - The project StateLogic (python implementation) corresponding at https://github.com/Wilgat/Statelogic and,
+ - the pypi package is at https://pypi.org/project/statelogic/

+## Typescript implementation
+ - The project StateSafe (typescript implementation) is located at https://github.com/Wilgat/StateSafe and,
+ - the npmjs package is at https://www.npmjs.com/package/statesafe

 ## Key Features
 1. State Transitions:
  - Allows the definition of transitions between various states using a simple syntax (e.g., s.transition("event", "from_state", "to_state")).